jhipster/jhipster-lite/src/main/resources/generator/server/springboot/mvc/sample/feature/sample.md

 Our brave team of one dev didn't build that on his own, in fact he was with the retailer (tasting the product) while doing the first version.
 As the goal was to show what can be done easily the persistence is in memory for now, but hopefully we'll be able to change that later.

-Even this very simple product already helped the retailer (a lot)!
+Even this basic product already helped the retailer (a lot)!
 So he came back to our team (with some beers!) to add a feature to manage orders.
 The team started something to allow orders taking but this time the retailer had to leave and the team was stuck!
 What's an order???
 Is it something going on with a customer in the shop or is it something "done" received from somewhere else?

 We got answer from the retailer later on but our team is currently recovering from a very serious headache.
 Can you end what they started on order considering that: